nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_info.rst

 * The battery voltage and temperature level, measured by the modem
 * The modem firmware version
 * The modem serial number
-* The LTE-M, NB-IoT, and GPS support mode
+* The LTE-M, NB-IoT, and GNSS support mode
 * Mobile network time and date

 The modem information library uses the :ref:`at_cmd_parser_readme`.